kdeldycke/awesome-engineering-team-management/readme.md

 ### Team-level

-- [Why it’s difficult to build teams in high growth organisations](https://jchyip.medium.com/why-its-difficult-to-build-teams-in-high-growth-organisations-e1aee8446337) - Describes 3 different approach a manager can take to accommodate new people in the team: 1.
+- [Why it's difficult to build teams in high growth organisations](https://jchyip.medium.com/why-its-difficult-to-build-teams-in-high-growth-organisations-e1aee8446337) - Describes 3 different approach a manager can take to accommodate new people in the team: 1.
 Sink or Swim; 2.
 Split and Absorb; 3.
 Absorb and Split.

 - [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - Resonates with the *Absorb and Split* strategy discussed above: “if you have one team where the magic is flourishing, don't kill it.
 Feed it, grow it, and let it be a source of further strong teams.
 No rushing.”